ahlisbon/diacriticsAndNengo/README.md

 # Macrons & Nengō
-A set of simple macros to quickly type romanized Japanese vowels with macrons (ex: ō) and Korean vowels with breves (ex: ŭ).
-It also allows for quick "on the fly" conversion of Western years to [Japanese imperial era years (nengō/年号)](https://en.wikipedia.org/wiki/Japanese_era_name#Neng%C5%8D_in_modern_Japan) and vice versa from 1868/Meiji 1 onward.
+A set of simple macros to:
+- quickly type romanized Japanese vowels with macrons (ex: ō) and Korean vowels with breves (ex: ŭ).
+- quickly switch between the default keyboard and an [Input Method Editor (IME)](https://en.wikipedia.org/wiki/Input_method)
+- convert Western years to [Japanese imperial era years (nengō/年号)](https://en.wikipedia.org/wiki/Japanese_era_name#Neng%C5%8D_in_modern_Japan) and vice versa from 1868/Meiji 1 onward.
 These macros were created in [AutoHotKey (AHK)](https://www.autohotkey.com/) and are contatined in a self executing file that launches a tiny stand alone program in the background.

 ## Features include:
+- Quckly swapping between your default keyboard input and an Input Method Editor (IME) -used the caps lock key instead of the cumbersome alt+shift to switch.
 - Quickly type vowels with macrons（ex: ō) in [Hepburn](https://en.wikipedia.org/wiki/Hepburn_romanization) romanization.
   - Including the ¥ symbol.
 - Quckly type a breve (ex: ŏ) for romanizing Korean in [McCune–Reischauer](https://en.wikipedia.org/wiki/McCune%E2%80%93Reischauer) romanization.